 Is logic in fact not a trait that comes naturally to humans?

 It is possible that logical people in the human race are outliers.
 This is my personal experience.
 I often find life very confusing as I try to process what people are saying in a literal and logical way.
 However, this is often not what is intended and does not work.
 Some of my reflections on life deal with this.

 In my science, maths and teaching I try to be very logical.
 I find that my customers and students generally like me to be as logical and clear as possible.
 In contrast, I find that in everyday conversation being logical is not a good approach: instead my personal experience is that conversations follow other rules.
 For me, personally, this is often frustrating as I love analysing and enjoy learning in a structured way about the world.
 The field of philosophy covers this topic with a good starting point being the wikipedia page about informal logic.

 I have observed clumsy attempts by the human population to cope with their illogical ways of behaving!
 There are also ways to use it for personal gain!

 I think that dating advice for men has interesting things to say on the topic of logical/illogical conversation.
 Often this advice is, arguably very cynically, about manipulating a conversation to be as good as possible for the target female.
 So some men have created effective systems that they use to artificially create a seemingly-natural conversation.
+In summary, this system involves "free-associating" follow-up comments with a bias towards things that relate to the target female and allow her to keep talking (plus some flirty content mixed in).
 I don't like this as it feels to me like it is treating women as a commodity and is dishonest.
 I remember learning about this when I was younger and did not use it for dating but it did help me deal better with everyday conversation.
 I think the results of analyses like these are interesting and fit with my observations that the people are generally not logical and do not expect logical conversation.
 An example webpage dealing with this is http://www.rsdnation.com/node/507867.